ICSE2024-2ndCycle-Paper123/ReplicationPackage/README.md

 - [`lib/`](/lib), containing a pre-instrumented JVM and the executable of `phosphor` (used in RQ<sub>3</sub>)
 - [`scripts/`](/scripts), containing all Python scripts used to run experiments and compute metrics

-> The artifact also provides a Virtual Machine ([`HyperEvo-Artifact.ova`](/HyperEvo-Artifact.ova)), to replicate experiments in a clean environment with all dependencies installed.
-See the section [Virtual Environment](#virtual-environment) of this readme for details.

 ## Data

-The sample programs used in the empirical evaluation consists in 34 vulnerable and non-vulnerable Java classes (source code) taken from the public dataset `IFSpec` [2].
+The sample programs used in the empirical evaluation consists in 34 vulnerable and non-vulnerable Java classes (source code) taken from the public dataset `IFSpec`[^1].
 The latter, is a collection of freely-usable Java applications that are by design vulnerable or non-vulnerable to Non-Interference.

+[^1]: Tobias Hamann, Mihai Herda, Heiko Mantel, Martin Mohr, David Schneider and Markus Tasch.
+2018. **A Uniform Information-Flow Security Benchmark Suite for Source Code and Bytecode**.
+In: *Proceedings of Secure IT Systems - 23<sup>rd</sup> Nordic Conference* (NordSec 2018).
+LNCS, Vol. 11252, Ed.
+Nils Gruschka.
+Springer, 437-453.

 In `IFSpec`, variables are already tagged with security levels, taken from a security lattice, by using *RIFL* specifications.
 In the evaluation, we simplified the security tagging of variables: for each sample class we manually provided a `settings.conf` file containing a simple mapping `var:secTag`, where `secTag` can be either `L`, indicating a *public* variable, or `H`, indicating a *confidential* variable.
 Samples name has been provided with a trailing string indicating the ground-truth: `secure`, meaning that the sample does not contain a Non-Interference vulnerability; or `unsecure`, meaning that the sample do contain a Non-Interference vulnerability.